PlabonKumarsaha/WeatherAPIAndroidAPP/README.md

 3. Add 'implementation 'com.android.volley:volley:1.1.1'' to the dependenyc library and sync.
 4. First try Send a simple request for volly :

-    1.Add the INTERNET permission
+    1.Add the INTERNET permission <br>
-    2. copy the first chunk of code from "https://developer.android.com/training/volley/simple"
+    2. copy the first chunk of code from "https://developer.android.com/training/volley/simple" <br>
-    3. then change the context type in RequestQueue queue = Volley.newRequestQueue(MainActivity.this);
+    3. then change the context type in RequestQueue queue = Volley.newRequestQueue(MainActivity.this); <br>
-    4.chnage the string URL to "https://www.metaweather.com/api/location/search/?query=london"
+    4.chnage the string URL to "https://www.metaweather.com/api/location/search/?query=london" <br>
     5.All the String requestes will be added in queue.
 5. Now we will be changing the StringRequest to JSONArray Object format request. ex : a JSON object